Nicolas Gaume: Kalisto Entertainment

 In 1996, Gaume purchased the multimedia rights of Pearson, a British group, to found the company Kalisto Entertainment.

-Kalisto Entertainment rapidly became a commercial and technological success.
-The company launched many successful video game titles, such as Dark Earth and Nightmare Creatures.
-Edited by Sony Computer Entertainment in Japan and Europe, and by Activision in the United States, the game sold more than 1.5 million copies worldwide.
+Under Gaume's leadership, Kalisto developed video game titles, such as Dark Earth and Nightmare Creatures.
+Nightmare Creatures was picked up by Activision sold more than 1.5 million copies worldwide.

 In 1999, thanks to multiple pre-production contracts signed, the company went public on the Stock Exchange in order to raise funds for new projects.
 Kalisto Entertainment also developed products for the online market, as well as developing services for phone network operators.
 At this time, Kalisto developed ‘’The Fifth Element’’, based on Luc Besson's movie.
 The game was edited by Ubisoft, and sold more than 750,000 copies worldwide.

 In the wake of his enormous success of 1999, and after announcing sales of 140 million Euros, Gaume was invited to accompany Jacques Chirac, President of the French Republic, on an official trip.

 Many celebrities were elected to the board of directors of Kalisto Entertainment, such as Franck Riboud, CEO of the group Danone, and Emmanuel Chain, the ex-journalist oh the TV channel M6.
 Dominique Strauss-Kahn, Minister of Economy, Finances and Industry, nominated him for the Economical and Social Committee.
 In addition, First Minister Lionel Jospin named him an Advisor of French Foreign Trade.

 In the beginning of 2000, during the waning days of the internet bubble, Kalisto Entertainment found itself in a dire financial situation.
 In 2002, after failing to gather more funding from Hedge Fund Global Emerging Markets, Kalisto Entertainment found itself in compulsory liquidation, and was forced out of the Market on 19 August 2002.

 As a result of the exceptional losses, regulation authorities accused the managers of grossly misinforming their stockholders.
 In January 2003, 270 minority stockholders decided to sue Kalisto Entertainment in order to obtain retributory damages, and the managers of Kalisto Entertainment were discharged.
 In addition, a civil procedure has also ensued against the Crédit Lyonnais bank.
 In the end, a decision was made by the Second Civil Chamber of the Appellate Court of Bordeaux on October 20, 2009, which permanently assessed the reasons of the losses of Kalisto Entertainment, and acquitted its managers of fault for the company's losses.

 Responsibilities in the world of gaming

-From March to November in 2003, he directed the Paris studios of Ubisoft, and from 2002 to 2005 he worked as an advisor for the British publisher Codemasters, as well as continuing to work for Ubisoft.
+Gaume briefly led Ubisoft Paris in 2003, and from 2002 to 2005 he worked as an advisor for the British publisher Codemasters, while continuing to work for Ubisoft.
 From 2005 to 2007, Nicolas was vice president of the mobile games branch of Lagardère Active.